alias-rahil/handwritten.js/README.md

 await handwritten(inputText, outputType)
 ```

 The second argument is optional.
 If not specified, it will default to "pdf".
 Supported output types are: "pdf", "jpeg/buf", "jpeg/b64", "png/buf" and "png/b64".
 If the output type is set to "pdf", it returns a promise that will resolve in a [pdfkit](https://github.com/foliojs/pdfkit#readme) document instance.
-Else it will return a promise will resolve in an array containing the buffer or base64 value of the images.
+Else it will return a promise that will resolve in an array containing the buffer or base64 value of the images according to the output type you provided.

 # Screenshot